ghaliarose89/team-profile-generator/README.md

 * When the user finishes entering team information, an HTML page will be created based on the user entree.

 ## instructions :
-* install the npm package then enter 'node index'
+* Install the npm package then enter 'node index'
 * Questions will prompt and after answering, the index.html file will be created.
 * open the index file from the dir folder and team members will be displayed there.

 ## Usage:
-The link is a walkthrough video for the app https://youtu.be/B1AI34St_SQ
+The link below is a walkthrough video for the app

+https://youtu.be/B1AI34St_SQ

 ## Testes:
 All tests are passed.

 ![snip](./dist/Capture.JPG)

 ### Contribution: